A Brief History

 Clashes with congress resulted in Johnson becoming the first US president to be impeached in 1868, but he avoided conviction and remained in office, allowing him the opportunity to issue his pardon of former Confederate soldiers and other Confederate office holders, including Confederate President Jeff Davis and even Dr. Samuel Mudd (the guy convicted of helping John Wilkes Booth escape) shortly before leaving office.

-Presidential pardons are often made right before leaving office and are just as often controversial.
+Question for students (and subscribers): Presidential pardons are often made right before leaving office and are just as often controversial.
 What do you think about Johnson issuing the blanket pardon for former Confederates?
 Did this act of leniency help heal the country?
 Did the pardon hurt the country?
-Let us know what you think.
+Let us know what you think in the comments section below this article.

 Your readership is much appreciated!